 Does AWCC provide transportation?

 We do not provide transportation to/from the AWCC.
 However, several tour companies include the AWCC on their tours.

 Is photography and filming permitted?

 Photography is permitted only for personal use.
 All film, video and still photography produced on the grounds of the AWCC for commercial purposes requires a written agreement with AWCC and a fee paid based on service desired.
 All film, video and photography taken within AWCC and used for commercial purposes without authorization is subject to legal action.
 AWCC prohibits the flight and usage of drones above our property.
-If you are interested in commercial filming or photography, please reach out to the Sales and Marketing Manager for more information at firstname.lastname@example.org.
+If you are interested in commercial filming or photography, please email firstname.lastname@example.org.

 How much does it cost?

-Military: $12 per person (with US military ID)
+Military: $17 per person (active US military with ID)